Jalisco: Independence

 Independence and the new Constitution did not bring political stability to Jalisco or the rest of the country.
 In the sixty-year period from 1825 to 1885, Jalisco witnessed twenty-seven peasant (primarily indigenous) rebellions.
 Seventeen of these uprisings occurred within one decade, 1855–64, and the year 1857 witnessed ten separate revolts.
 In 1852, in perhaps the most ranging of all Comanche raids, they reached Jalisco.
 Along with the rest of the county, Jalisco's states vacillated between state and department as Liberals (who supported federalism) and Conservatives fought for permanent control of Mexico.
 The peasant rebellions and other political acts were in favor of the Liberals and against centralize rule from Mexico City.
 Jalisco and other western states tried to form a coalition in 1834 against the rule of Antonio López de Santa Anna, but the leaders of Guadalajara were forced to resign under threat of violence instigated by Santa Anna sympathizers, keeping the state in line.

 During the Mexican–American War, Jalisco planned defensive measures along with the states of Mexico, Querétaro, San Luis Potosí, Zacatecas and Aguascalientes.
 However, although the U.S. Navy came as close as the port of San Blas, the state was not invaded before the war ended.

 The national struggles between Liberals and Conservatives continued in the 1850s and 1860s, with Jalisco's government changing eighteen times between 1855 and 1864.
 While there was support for Federalism, most Liberals were politically aligned against the Church, which enjoyed strong support in the state.
 During the Reform War, Benito Juárez's Liberal government was forced out of Mexico City, arriving to Guadalajara in 1858.
 Despite this, Conservatives in power made Jalisco a department under direct rule from Mexico City.
 Jalisco remained mostly in Conservative hands until 1861.
 The war was devastating to the state's economy and forcing mass migrations.
 Of the thirty most important battles of the Reform War, twelve took place in Jalisco territory.

 During the French intervention in Mexico, French forces supporting Mexico's second emperor Maximilian I, entered the state in 1865.
 The emperor was mostly not supported by the people of the state and in the following year, French forces were defeated at the La Coronilla Hacienda in Acatlán by Mexican General Eulogio Parra.
 This would allow Liberal forces to retake Guadalajara and push French forces out of the state.
 One permanent result of the French occupation was the separation of the San Blas area into a separately administered military district, which would eventually become the state of Nayarit.

-In the 1870s, more than seventy percent of the population lived in rural areas.(vaivén) By 1878, the state of Jalisco extended over 115,000 km2 with twelve cantons, thirty department and 118 municipalities, accounting for ten percent of the country's population.
+In the 1870s, more than seventy percent of the population lived in rural areas.
+By 1878, the state of Jalisco extended over 115,000 km2 with twelve cantons, thirty department and 118 municipalities, accounting for ten percent of the country's population.